 To learn more or to register with Disability Services, please contact us:

 The Student Food Pantry is a large cabinet stocked with non-perishable food items, on your left as you enter Marian Hall.

 All Marylhurst community members who are in need of food are welcome to access the student pantry and take what they need.
-If you need to access the pantry when Marian Hall is locked, check in with reception in B.P.
+If you need to access the pantry when Marian Hall is locked, check in with student services in B.P.
 John; security will let you in.

 Everyone is invited to donate to the pantry.

 - Main lobby in B.P.
 John Administration Bldg., or